 Potential for 2024 list to be considerably different than previous, depending on community participation.

-Having the same methodology over 5/6 years doesn’t show a large or accurate shift.
-This is large shift could create difficulties comparing this list to previous lists.
+Having used the same methodology over the last 5/6 years, changes in the list are mostly accounted for in the data.
+Because the methodology will be different this year, any changes in the list will have to also take into account the differences in the methodology and could lead to difficulties drawing comparisons to previous years.

 Possibilities of sharing mapping changes publicly for education and propagating lessons learned.

 Mapping Notes – New Flow Diagram